Jebonn/Active-Directory-Lab/README.md

 > https://github.com/user-attachments/assets/c855394c-b0da-45b8-9b8e-fc1b8fa08600

-## 5. Install Active Directory on Windows Server
+## 5. Install Active Directory Domain Services (AD DS) on Windows Server
 1. Log into the Administrator account.
 The Server Manager window should automatically pop up.
 If not, it can be opened in the Start Menu.

 *(Optional: After log in, install VMWare Tools so that VMWare will automatically adjust screen resolution to fit the window.
 In the top menu bar, go to VM -> Install VMWare tools.
 Open file explorer and go to DVD Drive (D:) and run the setup file.)*